pthompson8594/Semantic-Frame-Compression/README.md

   SCALES: exponential[2^n]
 }

+More details in the Semantic Frame Compression text file.

 I have tried it with a couple different LLM (Claude 3.7, Llama3.1) and it seem to work very well but mileage may vary, might be helpful to someone.

 License